 Be sure to check our website Calendar page or browse the full list of available dates.
 In addition, our Facebook page will have day-of event updates.

-We have also implemented a new Beebe Community Flu Hotline (302-291-6FLU) to direct community members to the most up-to-date flu clinic schedule and information.
+Community members can also call the Beebe Community Flu Hotline (302-291-6FLU) for the most up-to-date flu clinic schedule and information.

 Prevent the Flu

 The flu shot reduces the risk for yourself and your family.
-It means that instead of getting so sick you end up in the hospital, that you can recuperate at home.
-And, during this time of COVID-19 that can save you and your family a lot of worry and concern.
+It means that instead of getting so sick you end up in the hospital, that you can recuperate at home, which can save you and your family a lot of worry and concern.

 By getting the flu shot, you can prevent the spread of flu in our community.